Brooks Adrenaline GTS 23 Review

 Stability

+It's a stability shoe that gives lots of support, performing very well in this metric.
+The GuideRails do a great job of keeping your foot feeling planted, and the very rigid heel cup keeps the foot locked in.
 While the shoe scored highly for support, we think that the stiffness actually was a bit of a drawback when it came to lateral stability.
 On uneven surfaces, we found that the rigid heel cup and narrow base forced our ankles into awkward positions.
 This isn't a shoe we would recommend for anything other than smooth surfaces.

 Upper Comfort

-The upper of the Adrenaline is extremely comfortable.
+The upper of the Adrenaline is quite comfortable.
 It's a traditional design that works well.
 We didn't experience any slippage, regardless of pace, and got no hotspots even on our longest runs.
 The padded tongue does a good job, and the gussets keep it well-planted.
 The footbed feels snug, as we would expect from a stability shoe, and we experienced great lockdown throughout the foot.
 Our only complaint about the upper is that we found it to be a bit warm on hot days.
 A little more breathability in the mesh would be a welcome addition.

 Weight